healthyroadGit/HeartRateSample/README.md

 	$ start HeartRateSample.sln

-If CMake complains about Qt5Widgets, that means there is no environment variable set to the QT directory, and you'll need to add this parameter to the cmake command:
+If CMake complains about Qt5Widgets, that means there is no environment variable set to the Qt directory, and you'll need to add this parameter to the cmake command:

 `
 -D CMAKE_PREFIX_PATH="<path/to/qt/>"